Did you know that interior decoration has an impact on your health?

 The 18th Maggie’s Centre is a Tranquil Prefab ‘Treehouse’ for Cancer Patients.

 And they have tried to design spaces that allow people to find themselves and regain confidence and feel better about coping with the disease.
 This principle is proving to be transposable to our homes.
-These centers integrate:

-Soft forms,
+• Soft forms,

-Relaxation areas,
+• Relaxation areas,

-A place tastefully decorated with wooden furniture, works of artists,
+• A place tastefully decorated with wooden furniture, works of artists,

-Openings designed to let in a maximum of light, including zenithal light.
+• Openings designed to let in a maximum of light, including zenithal light.

-An organization of fluid spaces that combine small intimate places and large convivial rooms to open up to the outside world.
+• An organization of fluid spaces that combine small intimate places and large convivial rooms to open up to the outside world.

 Thus the ideas for the construction of these centers are not only based on appearance, they appear as a link between a need to find ourselves, to reconnect with our feelings and to open up to the world around us.

 Lily Bernheimer, author of the book "The shaping of us" also puts forward this idea in the context of the individual house: "The space you create must support the people and the purpose, the culture, even the climate of this space".
-Everyone needs spaces where they can do the things that are important to them, whether it is an open space where children can also play or a place to relax and rest or read a book.

 Reconnecting with the environment: book by Lily Bernheimer